UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_03reusing.md

     This approach can be sufficient in some situations, but generally not recommended.
 What if the package directory is relocated?
 3.  **Copy `analysis1/tstools` directory to the `site-packages/` directory.**
     You have to know where the `site-packages` is.
 This depends on your current system and python environment (see below).
-    The location on your macine may very well be differnt from the location on your colleague's machine.
+    The location on your machine may very well be different from the location on your colleague's machine.

 More generally, the three above approaches overlook a very important
 point: **dependencies**.
 Our package has two: numpy and matplotlib.